 Positive attitudes and good behaviour are an integral part of learning and we encourage a happy, quiet and busy atmosphere in which children can learn.
 We encourage children to take pride in their work, to have high expectations, to be considerate to everyone in the school and to respect and care for property.

-We are doing science for the first two weeks, 'How would you make the getaway car travel faster?'.
-We'll be looking at forces and magnetism.
-History covers Oliver Cromwell and in DT we'll be building our own super-strong bridges.
-If your child can begin to bring in any modelling materials (old cereal boxes, egg cartons, plastic packaging etc.) this will be helpful when we come to our practical lessons, in week 6.
+We are doing science for the first two weeks, 'Can you see shadows from the sky?’
+We will be looking at light and shadows.
+Geography covers the British landscape and in art, we will be sketching and painting some of the beautiful buildings we saw on our school trip to Cambridge.
+If your child can begin to bring in any modelling materials (old cereal boxes, egg cartons, plastic packaging etc.) this will be helpful when we come to our practical Challenge Day for Enabling Enterprise, in week 4.

-I have sent home bookmarks to help you ask relevant questions about your child's reading book, as we are working hard to boost the children's comprehension skills.
-It would be hugely beneficial if you can find time to listen to your child read, even for 10 minutes, daily, using the bookmark prompts for ideas.
+Last half term, I sent home bookmarks to help you ask relevant questions about your child's reading book, as we are working hard to boost the children's comprehension skills.
+Please continue to try to find the time to listen to your child read, even for 10 minutes, daily, using the bookmark prompts for ideas.
 I will be signing-off the children's reading diaries weekly, so please ensure they bring them to school on the day I hear them read:

 Monday; Team 1

-Finally, we have Roald Dahl Day to look forward to on Wednesday 13th September, whereby the children are encouraged to dress up as their favourite Roald Dahl character.
-The day will be spent linking our lessons to the great author and creating some rather special artwork for our classroom door!
-Please come along on Wednesday, for our first parent share session, at 2.30pm, to see what the children have been getting up to!
+Finally, we have Faith Day to look forward to on Thursday 9th November!
+The day will be spent learning all about Buddhism and creating some rather special paper lanterns for our classroom washing line!
+Please come along on Thursday, for our second parent share session, at 2.30pm, to see what the children have been getting up to!